nuuuwan/news_lk3_data/README.md

 *2025-08-12 08:36:00* · [`adaderanalk`](https://www.adaderana.lk/news/111382/cabinet-approves-removal-of-dhammika-jayasundara-from-post-of-general-manager-railways-) · `en`

-The Cabinet of Ministers has granted approval to the proposal to remove Dhammika Jayasundara from the post of General Manager of Sri Lanka Railways.
+The Cabinet of Ministers has granted approval for the removal of Dhammika Jayasundara from his position as the General Manager of Sri Lanka Railways.

+Minister of Transport Bimal Rathnayake had recently submitted a special proposal to the Cabinet seeking his removal from the post.

 ◼️